Ph.D. in Education – Exceptional Education Executive Leadership

 Help Close Achievement Gaps

 Do you have a heart for the neediest populations in education?
 If you desire to make a big impact as a practitioner-scholar, then this degree will equip you with the leadership skills needed to bring about positive change.
 Regent’s Philosophy of Education (Ph.D.) – Exceptional Education Executive Leadership degree focuses on a more inclusive approach to supporting exceptional learners by broadening the reach to populations who need it most.
-You’ll gain executive-level insight on championing, leading, and developing innovative programs and policies.
+You can gain executive-level insight on championing, leading, and developing innovative programs and policies.
 Enjoy a meaningful career while you help close the achievement gaps for groups in these categories: Special Ed, 504, Gifted, At-risk, and Diverse.

 INCREASE YOUR EARNING POTENTIAL